websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### Title

 The *Title* field defines a Display Page's `og:title` property, which determines the title displayed for your content in rich previews.
 By default, this field is mapped to *Title*, like the HTML title field for SEO.
-While you can select any other Text field, its best practice to update SEO and Open Graph titles together.
+While you can select any other Text field, it's best practice to update SEO and Open Graph titles together.

 ![The Title field defines a Display Page's og:title property.](./configuring-seo-and-open-graph/images/06.png)

 ### Description

 The *Description* field defines a Display Page's `og:description` property, which determines the description displayed for your content in rich previews.
 By default, Display Page templates map this field to *Description*, like the description field for SEO.
-While you can select any other Text field, its best practice to update SEO and Open Graph descriptions together.
+While you can select any other Text field, it's best practice to update SEO and Open Graph descriptions together.

 ![The Description field defines a Display Page's og:description property.](./configuring-seo-and-open-graph/images/07.png)